-- an ability to record from direct observation and personal experience - an ability to identify and solve problems in visual and/or other forms - creativity, visual awareness, critical and cultural understanding - an imaginative, creative and personal response - confidence, enthusiasm and a sense of achievement in the practice of art and design - growing independence in the refinement and development of ideas and personal outcomes - engagement and experimentation with a range of media, materials and techniques, including new media and technologies, where appropriate - a working vocabulary relevant to the subject and an interest in, and a critical awareness of, other practitioners, environments and cultures - investigative, analytical, experimental, interpretative, practical, technical and expressive skills which aid effective and independent learning
+- an ability to record from direct observation and personal experience - an ability to identify and solve problems in visual and/or other forms - creativity, visual awareness, critical and cultural understanding - an imaginative, creative and personal response - confidence, enthusiasm and a sense of achievement in the practice of art and design - growing independence in the refinement and development of ideas and personal outcomes - engagement and experimentation with a range of media, materials and techniques, including new media and technologies, where appropriate - a working vocabulary relevant to the subject and an interest in, and a critical awareness of, other practitioners, environments and cultures - investigative, analytical, experimental, interpretative, practical, technical and expressive skills which aid effective and independent learning - understanding how to curate a successful exhibition

-Year 10 Year 11 Skill building unit: Structures Component 1: Coursework project Component 1: Coursework project Component 2: Externally set assignment
+Year 10 Year 11 Skill building unit: Structures Component 1: Coursework project Component 1: Coursework project Component 2: Internally set assignment Component 3: Exhibition unit

 Component Assessment Type Duration % of Overall Grade Component 1 Coursework 100 marks Coursework and final outcome completed during lessons.
+30%

-50% Component 2 Externally Set Assignment Coursework completed during lessons.
+Component 2 Coursework 100 marks Coursework completed during lessons.
 Outcome completed in 8 hours exam.
-50%
+30% Component 3 Exhibition Students collaboratively create and curate an exhibition.
+40%

-Students will critically analyze the work of others.
+Students will critically analyse the work of others.
 They will explore work over a wide range of contexts increasing their historical, social and cultural understanding of the world around them.
 They learn independent decision making and problem solving.
-Students are assessed regularly throughout the course, using the assessment criterion for IGCSE Art and Design.
+Students are assessed regularly throughout the course, using the assessment criterion for Art and Design.
+Reports will use the teachers prediction, or 'working at grade.'

-An IGCSE in Art and Design is a good foundation for IBDP Visual Arts and the IBDP in general.
+Art and Design BISC is a good foundation for IBDP Visual Arts and the IBDP in general.
 The course enables students to become reflective practitioners with high critical thinking ability and the confidence to take risks in their learning.
 Not simply for students looking to pursue a career in the creative industry, creative courses encourage students to thinking divergently and pursue a variety of perspectives which serves them well in any walk of life.